BiomedSciAI/fuse-med-ml/fuse/dl/README.md

 # FuseMedML DL package

 The fuse.dl package contains core PyTorch-based DL related modules that make heavy use of existing DL libraries.
 Currently, PyTorch and PyTorch Lightning are the two primary frameworks that FuseMedML is based on.
 The fuse.dl facilitates using PyTorch-based models and training process within FuseMedML.
 It also provides generic components based on FuseMedML concepts, that can be used in your DL pipeline.
 They can also be combined with components from other FuseMedML packaged such as fuse.data or fuse.eval.

+FuseMedML is very flexible.
+This means that a user can choose to only use some components from fuse.dl or none at all, and only use other FuseMedML packages.
+With respect to the training loop, fuse.dl offers two levels of customization based on PyTorch Lightning as explained below.
+However, a user may opt for pure PyTorch based training loop, or use another high-level library for it like PyTorch Ignite.

 ## lightning
 FuseMedML uses PyTorch Lightning as it's model training "manager".